-In our Consumer Protection section, we cover the mortgage process and key disclosures you should know before you apply for a mortgage.
+In our Consumer Protection section, we cover the mortgage process and key disclosures California homebuyers should know before they apply for a mortgage.

 How Your Credit Score Impacts Your Mortgage Rate

-Your credit score has a big impact on the mortgage rate you are quoted.
-Review the credit score ranges lenders have and how these ranges can impact your mortgage rate.
+Your credit score dramatically impacts the mortgage rate you are quoted.
+Review the credit score ranges lenders have and how these ranges can affect your mortgage rate.

-If you need some assistance with determining which loan term is best for you please be sure to check out our guide to deciding on a 30-year or 15-year fixed mortgage rate.
+If you need assistance determining which loan term is best for you, please check out our guide to deciding on a 30-year or 15-year fixed mortgage rate.

-Understanding the key mortgage terms could save you thousands of dollars.
-Take five minutes to learn everyday mortgage terms to help you better understand the mortgage process.
+Understanding the key mortgage terms could save a California homebuyer thousands of dollars.
+Take five minutes to learn standard mortgage terms to help you better understand the mortgage process.

-If you are self-employed and are looking to purchase a home you’ll definitely want to review our guide to getting a mortgage when you’re self-employed.
+If you are self-employed, or a 1099 employee, you’ll want to review our guide to getting a mortgage when you’re self-employed.

-Here are three tips that can save you thousands of dollars.
+Here are three tips that can save you thousands of dollars on your next transaction.

-- Homebuyer Tip #1: As a homebuyer in California you should only work with top-rated companies; ones that have at least an A- rating (or higher) with the Better Business Bureau.
+- Homebuyer Tip #1: As a California homebuyer you should only work with top-rated companies that have an A- rating (or higher) with the Better Business Bureau.
 Also, take a few minutes to do some research on the Loan Officers as well.
-We suggest working with someone who has at least 5 years of experience (preferably 10).
+We suggest working with someone with at least five years of experience (preferably ten).

 - Homebuyer Tip #2: Mortgage rates can change daily; in fact, they can change multiple times in a day if the market is volatile.
-When you lock in your rate/terms be sure to get that in writing.
+When you lock in your rate/terms, get that in writing.
 Some mortgage companies (not us) will only lock in terms when you’re ready to close.
 That’s super risky on a purchase transaction.

-- Homebuyer Tip #3: When looking to buy your next home be sure to set your short, medium and long term goals ahead of time.
+- Homebuyer Tip #3: When buying your next home, set your short, medium, and long-term goals ahead of time.
 Trying to figure this out on “the fly” will only result in poor decisions.
 Making sure you secure a great mortgage is essential to your financial future.
-Planning ahead can only make that job much easier.
+Planning ahead can only make that job much more manageable.